 Let me start with saying I think Lando is pretty awesome.
 A big thank you to all those involved in creating it and thereby making container based development not completely insane.
 Now that we've cleared that up, this post is hopefully timely, but also hopefully in a few months or so will no longer be needed.
 Let me explain why…

-Right now if you want to use Lando in your WSL2 environment (which I highly recommened) then there is documentation for that.
-The big problem though is right now Hyperdrive is out of date and being rebuilt (though it will be awesome when it's done).
-As such, if you follow the above docs you end up with an older version of Lando and Docker.
+Right now if you want to use Lando in your WSL2 environment then there is documentation for that, but you should ignore it (in my opinion).
+The problem is Hyperdrive is out of date and being rebuilt (though it will be awesome when it's done).
+Accordingly, if you follow their current docs you end up with an older version of Lando and Docker.
 And that's never great.
-It also means you have to use Ubuntu 18.04 as your Linux flavour in your WSL2 instance instead of the more common and more recent Ubuntu 20.04.
+It also means you have to use Ubuntu 18.04 as your Linux flavour in your WSL2 instance instead of the more common and more recent Ubuntu 20.04 / 22.04.

 So instead of following the Lando docs, I would recommend doing the following: